amethyst/dwarf_seeks_fortune/README.md

 - [ ] Derpy movement mechanics akin to those of the game this is based on.
 This game purposely refrains from using a full physics simulation, opting instead for deterministic and predictable grid-based movements suitable for a puzzle game.
 - [ ] Multiple playable levels.
 - [ ] Sound effects and music.

+## Art
+At the moment, everything is temporary, placeholder, programmer art.
+There will be some real art assets soon.